curv3d/curv/examples/picker/README.md

-There is a half implemented feature that lets you specify a verbose parameter name string, with embedded spaces, for display in the GUI, which is separate from the parameter variable name that is used in the body of the `make_parametric` expression.
+There is a half implemented feature that lets you specify a verbose parameter name string, with embedded spaces, for display in the GUI, which is separate from the parameter variable name that is used in the body of the `parametric` expression.
 It looks like this:
 ```
-make_parametric "size of cube": n :: slider(1,5) = 3; in cube n
+parametric "size of cube": n :: slider(1,5) = 3; in cube n
 ```
 Finish implementing this.